wp-plugins/webphysiology-portfolio/readme.txt

 === Plugin Name ===
 Contributors: lambje
 Donate link: http://webphysiology.com/redir/webphysiology-portfolio/donate/
-Tags: portfolio,gallery,posts,post,custom post type,custom taxonomy,webphysiology
+Tags: portfolio,gallery,list,grid,posts,post,custom post type,custom taxonomy,shrinktheweb,shrink the web,webphysiology
 Requires at least: 3.0.0
 Tested up to: 3.0.4
-Stable tag: 1.1.5
+Stable tag: 1.2.0

 Allows for the creation of an expanded-list styled or a grid-style page containing images and supporting detail, perfect for a portfolio presentation.

 == Description ==

 The WEBphysiology Portfolio plugin was built to provide a clean, current look in situations where an expanded list-style or grid-style portfolio layout is appropriate.
-The plugin is implemented via a [shortcode] that supports specifying one-or-more portfolio types, all portfolio-types or all but one excluded portfolio type.
+The plugin is implemented via a [shortcode] that supports specifying one-or-more portfolio types, all portfolio types, all but specifically excluded portfolio types or any combination of portfolio types to include or exclude.

 The plugin utilizes a Custom Post Type as well as a Custom Taxonomy.
 It provides a Settings page for specifying some customizable options, like the number of entries to display per page.
 It also allows one to turn off the provided CSS in place of implementing their own.

 The Portfolio entry screen is highly customized to include just the items that make up a Portfolio entry.
 Attributes that aren’t populated will not be displayed on the end user interface.
 Attaching an image to a Portfolio entry also has been made relatively painless.
+With the release of version 1.2.0, the ability to utilize ShrinkTheWeb.com has been added.

 The end user interface can be adjusted using the Portfolio (Admin) Settings values or via your own CSS.
 It also incorporates the TimThumb.php code in order to scale the images displayed in the portfolio.
 The benefit here is to decrease the page weight while maintaining an acceptable quality image, plus the fact that you only need to load one image for use in the portfolio thumbnail and expanded view.
-The end user interface also utilizes FancyBox to present the full-sized image in a litebox when you click on the image or you can go to a URL on an image click.
+Managing how things work within the end user interface is very customizable.
+Images can come from a saved image or from ShrinkTheWeb.com, clicking an image can open it up in a thickbox or it can take you to the supplied website URL....

 == Installation ==